ameer-bauer/dice_cup/README.md

      two Sets each containing three Dice Groups of two six-sided dice, or "2{3[2(d6)]}".

-  -t Print the total sum of the Group rolls in a Set; listed as "Set Total".
+  -i Prints statistical information about the Dice Group rolls of a Set:
+       a) the "Ideal Average", or theoretic probabilistic average, of a Set
+       b) the "Set Average", or actual rolled average, of a Set
+       c) the "Set Total", or the sum total of rolls, of a Set
+       d) the "Set High", or the highest roll of a Set
-     If '-t' is used in Quiet Mode, a new line with the Set Total will be shown below each Set's result list as a single integer.
+       e) the "Set Low", or the lowest roll of a Set If '-i' is used in Quiet Mode, a new line with the Ideal Average, Set Average, Set Total, Set High, and Set Low will be printed below each Set's result list as a 5-tuple in the aforementioned order.

 OUTPUT FORMAT
   Note that dice_cup has two modes of output:

-    1) Standard Mode: will print the Set number, a single line for each dice roll in the Group, the "Ideal Average" (probabilistic), and the "Set Average" (actual roll outcome).
-If the '-t' flag is set, then the "Set Total" will be printed the line after the Set Average.
+    1) Standard Mode: will print the Set number and a single line for each Dice Group rolled.
+If the '-i' flag is set, the "Ideal Average", "Set Average", and "Set Total" will be displayed after the Dice Group rolls; below a '---' delimiter.

        The dice_cup Standard Mode output format is as follows: